Introductory interest rates explained

 The more you repay before your introductory rate expires, the less interest you’ll pay overall once the standard interest rate applies.

-• Will you be able to pay off your balance within any introductory offer period?
-If not, a low rate credit card could be more cost-effective over a longer term.
+Will you be able to repay your balance within the introductory offer period?
+If not, a lower rate credit card, without an introductory rate, might be more cost-effective over a longer period of time.
+Introductory rates usually have higher rates of interest applied once the promotional period runs out.

-A representative example is provided to show the typical costs if you borrowed £1,200 over a year, based on the card purchase interest rate only.
-It’s useful to know that this doesn’t factor introductory interest rates, so your actual interest costs could vary, depending how you use and manage your new credit card, particularly during the introductory period.
+A representative example is provided to show the typical costs if you borrowed £1,200 over a year, based on the standard interest rate for card purchases.
+It’s useful to know this example doesn’t include any introductory interest rates.
+Your actual interest costs could vary, depending on how you use, manage and make payments on your credit card, especially while introductory offers apply.

 Consider other options

-• Does this option suit my borrowing needs, or should I consider other alternatives?
+• Does this credit card suit my borrowing needs, or should I consider a different one?

 • Will I be able to make repayments, even if my circumstances change?